Tee1er/boing/README.md

   >
   > → Stops the server & loads the latest backup.

+- **config**: Allows users w/ the administrator role (specified during setup) to change some server configuration options.

+  > **b config**
+  >
+  > → Lists all the available configuration options.
+  > **b config name myserver**
+  >
+  > → Sets the configuration option "name" to "myserver"

 ## Troubleshooting & Additional Information

-##### I accidentally entered in wrong information.
+#### Fixing Incorrect Information

-Boing stores that information in a JSON file, which can be found under `boing/src/settings.json`.
+Boing stores that information in a JSON file, which can be found under `boing/data/settings.json`.
 This file stores your preferences, including your token.
 Modifying the information in this file will modify Boing's settings.
+If you are using a service for
+Boing you'll need to restart it for the changes to take effect.

 ```json
 {